colin-nolan/docker-ffmpeg-rpi/README.md

 ## Building
-FFmpeg is compiled with the `--non-free` and `--enable-gpl` flags so it cannot be distributed in binary form, such as in a Docker image on DockerHub.
+FFmpeg is compiled with the `--non-free` and `--enable-gpl` flags so it may not be distributable in binary form, such as in a Docker image on DockerHub.
 Therefore, to use, you will need to build the images yourself (please ensure you adhere to the terms of all relevant licenses).

 To build the the image:
 ```bash